oloapinivad/MiLES/README.md

 - `project_ref`,`dataset_ref`, `expid_ref`, `ens_ref`, `year1_ref` and `year2_ref`  -> in analogy to the main variables, these controls the experiment to be compared when `std_clim=false` is set.

 #### Config options
-Since v0.7 a configuration options sistem has been introduced.
+Since v0.7 a configuration options system has been introduced.
 Adding specific keywords to the `options` variable will provide different results: you can set `block` for blocking, `eofs` for EOFs, `figures` for having figures and so on.

 #### Secondary variables
 - `teles` -> A list of one or teleconnection patterns. `NAO`,`PNA` or `AO` for standard EOFs over North Atlantic and Northern Hemisphere.
 Custorm regions can be specifieds as `lon1_lon2_lat1_lat2`.